History

 Redevelopments to Present

-In the 1980s, a volunteer-led programme of improvements was carried out - raked seating was installed, dressing room facilities improved, the front of house area smartened up, the bar facilities extended and the office and administrative area increased.
+In the 1980s, a volunteer-led programme of improvements was carried out: raked seating was installed, dressing room facilities improved, the front of house area smartened-up, the bar facilities extended and the office and administrative area increased.
 In the 1990s a new counterweight flying system, for lifting large pieces of scenery above the stage, was installed.

 The ADC continued to flourish with a succession of brilliant and devoted members, but by the end of the 1990s, there was increasing concern about the suitability of the building: upgrades since 1974 had been limited and piecemeal as ADC funding had faltered.
 There was no reception area, and so performance attendees queued up along the street, sometimes in the rain, to gain admission, buying tickets, literally, at the door, and the flexibility of backstage facilities and of the bar area was woefully inadequate.
 In 2001/2 an assessment of upgrade requirements was carried through and a proposal to carry out all the refurbishment over a one-summer period was put together, and nearly was approved.
-However, some of the management committee were very concerned that this was too ambitious, so the ADC asked the University to manage a programme of extensive upgrading.
+However, some of the management committee were very concerned that this was too ambitious, so the ADC asked the University to manage the programme of extensive upgrading.
 The University agreed.

-The second phase of the redevelopment, April to September 2004, required the closure of the theatre for a term.
+The second phase of the redevelopment (phase 1b), April to September 2004, required the closure of the theatre for a term.
 It included the re-modelling of existing ground floor areas, thus improving facilities for staff and customers alike with the long-awaited improvement to the foyer and ticketing area, and further improvement in disabled access, particularly for those in wheelchairs, and the facade of the building was re-modelled to what it is now.

 The ADC Theatre had previously been making plans for several years to introduce a ventilation system into the auditorium.
 These plans were developed and formalised between 2016-17 and the project was completed during the Summer of 2018 alongside the installation of two lighting bridges, new auditorium seating, and a much-needed refurbishment of the theatre's offices, bar and front of house areas.
 While the building was closed to the public, the management team launched their 'ADC On Tour' season in pop-up venues across Cambridge.
 The centre-piece of this season was an adaptation of Philip Pullman's His Dark Materials, which took place in the Fitzwilliam Museum's Temporary Exhibition Space.